-I cannot teach my children to rely on government, or bureaucrats and to rely on themselves simultaneously.
-I cannot teach them self reliance, except to depend on a handout from the government.
+I cannot teach my children to rely on government, or bureaucrats and also to rely on themselves simultaneously.
+I cannot teach them self reliance, and also to expect to depend on a handout from the government.
 Getting the latter in the long term undermines the liberty and sovereignty that I wish to provide them.

-I cannot teach them to voluntarily submit their will to their Creator and Savior and to follow his example in serving others and giving freely to those in need, if I teach them that the only way that one is compassionate is if they provide their income to a government at the point of a gun.
-I must teach them to render unto Caesar that which is Caesar, unto God that which is God’s.
+I cannot teach them to voluntarily submit their will to their Creator and Savior and to follow his example in serving others and giving freely to those in need, if I teach them that the only way that one is compassionate is if they provide their income to a government at the point of a gun and that the government and the politcians will be the benevolent ones to distribute it.
+I must teach them to render unto Caesar that which is Caesars, unto God that which is God’s.
 One is a forced act of submission, the other a willing act of contrition.

 I must teach my kids to care and give freely rather than submit and be manipulated.
 The latter is a poor substitute for the former.